laurilehmijoki/s3_website/README.md

 It's a good idea to store the `s3_website.yml` file in your project's root.
 Let's say the contents you wish to upload to your S3 website bucket are in `my_website_output`.
-You can upload the contents of that directory by calling `s3_website push --site my_website_output`.
+You can upload the contents of that directory with `s3_website push --site my_website_output`.

 ### Using environment variables